arthurlormeauwall/OpenCvTester/README.md

 ### 1. The FakeGui classe

-To use this framework, you have to import `FakeGui` classe from *fakeGui* package.
-Then you create a FakeGui object, passing the path to the image you want to work with to its constructor.
+To use this framework, you first have to import `FakeGui` classe from *fakeGui* package.
+Then you create a `FakeGui` object, passing the path to the image you want to work with to its constructor.

 `FakeGui` classe provides several methods that can mimic all the messages/events the GUI will be able to send to the system; moreover it shows the final Frame in a window and refresh it each time the frame is changed.

 Here are all the methods that you can use :

-- `public void addControlInLayer(int maskedLayerIndex, int controlIndex, int controlIndexInDataBase)` : add a control in a certain masked layer at a certain index.
+- `public void addFilterInLayer(int maskedLayerIndex, int controlIndex, int controlIndexInDataBase)` : add a control in a certain masked layer at a certain index.
 The third parameter is the index, in the control database, of the control that will be added.

 - `public void delControlInLayer(int maskedLayerIndex, int controlIndex)` : delete a certain control in a certain masked layer.